oneacik/digital-garden/_notes/Avocado Objects.md

 From 50 lines of code we got like a 80 lines now.
 Was it worth it?
-Some may say it is horrible approach and adds lot of mental load.
+Some may say it is horrible approach and adds a lot of mental load.
-From my perspective the code, nevertheless, is structured better.
+From my perspective the code is structured better.
 It is predictable - we can expect what will be found in seperated classes.
 This pattern is easily reusable allowing us to be familiar with different parts of the application.

-What's more important for me though is permissiveness of this pattern.
-Once you start use it you either drop it or go with it.
-It allows you to create rules to enforce different layers of Avocado.
-For example, you can allow usage of cache classes only in -Cache named classes.
-(For this you can use ArchUnit or other architecture testing framework)
+What's more important, using this pattern teaches us how to code.
-It enforces you to use small, flexible classes, that makes your app harder,
+It enforces us to create small, decorable classes that are easy to configure.
-but more easily bending to your needs.
+We can see where we need to split class, where we can't easily decorate it -
+finding the golden line between too small and too big classes.
+Applied globally, it allows us to find common functionalities for each layer.
+We can also enforce rules differently for each layer (e.g using ArchUnit) -
+permitting usage only of needed functionality (like caching utilities in caching layer).

+In my opinion if you are creating a small application, then this approach is not for you.
+Core functionality will be visible at first hand, even with some seldom supporting code.
+However, if you are thriving to grow, then you will need some hard foundation.
+Creating classes fogged by supportive functionality will slow you down and nest bugs.
+Creating well-structured objects will highlight important contexts and speed you up.
+Going enterprise? - use this pattern.